 A Burnside store (1960s) signified the beginning of commercial development, and the Burnside primary and high schools (1978, 1979) and St John's Catholic College (1979) were opened to serve the growing population of Nambour.
 A TAFE was opened in 1982, followed by the Sunshine Coast Mail Centre (1984) and a local post office (1988).
 Burnside also has a residential area immediately west of Petrie Creek, together with a sports reserve, an indoor sports complex and three churches.

-The 2006 census population for Burnside have been:
+The census populations for Burnside have been:

 Barbara Want and Daphne Heaton, The Burnside-Perwillowen Story, Nambour, Maroochy Shire Council, 1992